Trifall/Firefox-CSS/README.md

 # Firefox-CSS

 ### This is my custom CSS to recreate the chromium experience.
-#### *Note: this has only been tested on Windows 11 and on 1920x1080 screen resolution.
+#### *Note: this has only been tested on Windows 11 and on a 1920x1080 screen resolution.

 __Instructions:__